wp-plugins/open-table-widget/readme.txt

 3. A lightweight, customizable jQuery timepicker plugin inspired by Google Calendar
 4. Autocomplete Open Table Restaurant ID lookup in widget admin
 5. Customize Pre and Post Widget Content for additional SEO and user related content

+= Disclaimer =

+Be sure to test the reservation form.
+While we've done our best to code it for use in different website environments, we provide this code "as-is" and make no warranties, representations, covenants or guarantees with regard to the reservation tools, and will not be liable for any direct, indirect, incidental or consequential damages or for loss of profit, revenue, data, business or use arising out of your use of the reservation tools.

+The developer of this plugin is in no way affiliated with Open Table the company or its affiliates.
+The code contained herein is developed for free use and distribution in an effort to give back to the WordPress community.

 == Installation ==